OWASP/owasp-mastg/docs/donate.md

 If you still want to support the project you can always [contribute with content](contributing/1_How_Can_You_Contribute/) for the MASVS or the MASTG and end up at our [acknowledgement section](../Document/0x02c-Acknowledgements.md "MASTG acknowledgements").

 If you're a company, consider becoming a [MAS Advocate](../Document/0x02c-Acknowledgements.md#our-mas-advocates) which is the highest status that companies can achieve in the project acknowledging that they've gone above and beyond to support the project.

+If you have any questions please feel free to [reach out](https://mas.owasp.org/#connect-with-us) anytime.